thebigfilecom/thebigfile-com-dev/roadmap/3_system_utils_and_dapps/index.md

 overlay: /img/roadmap/system-utility.overlay.jpg
 ---

-This section encompasses system utilities created by the BigFile team, along with essential tools for dApp development.
-It includes components such as the front-end dApp framework, BIG ID authentication, and token standards.
+This section features system utilities developed by the BigFile team, along with essential dApp tools that facilitate core functionalities for the BigFile network.
+It also includes network management utilities, such as BIG Token operations and BIG ID authentication.